ScottKirvan/UE_QuickLaunch/notes/KANBAN WHITEBOARD.md

 - [ ] Enable Windows Classic right-click menu
 - [ ] change install location
 - [ ] shortcuts to docs
+- [ ] option to open docs at end of install